wp-plugins/post-list-featured-image/readme.txt

 5. Screenshot shows the WP Upload Zip file installation process.

 == Changelog ==

+= 0.2.1 =
+* -Fix- Some typo and removed unused method.

 = 0.2.0 =
 * -Added- Can now search by "Media Tag" in media window.